 We loved the responsive nature of the Yamaha THR5’s two 3″ stereo speakers.
 They reacted well to changes in playing dynamics, although they did sound a little thin compared to other models in the roundup.
-The 10 watts of available power provided plenty of volume for everything from solo practice to low key jam sessions.
+The 10 watts of available power provided plenty of volume for everything from solo practice to low-key jam sessions (full review here).

-Considering the feature set, it had a fairly simple control lay out.
-We would have liked to have seen a 3 band EQ rather than the single tone knob, but this was a fairly minor complaint.
-We were able to easily access the 5 preset amp voicings ( clean, crunch, lead, Brit hi, and modern) directly though a simple knob.
+Considering the feature set, it had a fairly simple control layout.
+We would have liked to have seen a 3-band EQ rather than the single tone knob, but this was a fairly minor complaint.
+We were able to easily access the five preset amp voicings (clean, crunch, lead, Brit hi, and modern) directly through a simple knob.

-Not only did it have 5 frankly excellent amp models, but using the Yamaha companion app we were able to modify the amp parameters and even download new models from the community of THR users who post their models online.
+Not only did it have five frankly excellent amp models, but using the Yamaha companion app, we were able to modify the amp parameters and even download new models from the community of THR users.

-For even more sound and tone customization it had a selection of effects, including chorus, flanger, phaser, and tremolo, as well as a range of delay and reverb FX, including delay, delay/reverb, spring reverb, and hall reverb.
-We were able to get some fantastic tones from these built in effects, and for the casual user, there would be genuinely no need for external pedals.
+For even more sound and tone customization, it had a selection of effects, including chorus, flanger, phaser, and tremolo, as well as a range of delay and reverb FX, including delay, delay/reverb, spring reverb, and hall reverb.
+We were able to get some fantastic tones from these built-in effects.
+For the casual user, there would be genuinely no need for external pedals.

 One of the great things about the THR5 is that it also doubles up as a USB interface, allowing for easy recording without the need to buy additional hardware.

 Unlike most of the amps in this review, the THR5 actually came with an AC adapter, which was a big plus.
-On 6 standard alkaline AA batteries we got around 6 hours of battery life, which was around average.
+On six standard alkaline AA batteries, we got around 6 hours of battery life, which was around average.

-Verdict: The Yamaha THR5 was very well made, it looked excellent, and was fantastically portable.
-It had the feature set of a standard wired amp, yet worked flawlessly using regular AA batteries.
+Verdict: The Yamaha THR5 was very well-made, looked excellent and was fantastically portable.
+It had the feature set of a standard wired amp yet worked flawlessly using regular AA batteries.
 The modeling features were fantastic, and having a full suite of FX built in makes it a truly attractive option.